-The City’s Land Use Code was established to control use and improvement of property in the City of Bellevue.
-The requirements found in the code preserve the public health, safety, and welfare and advance the vision for Bellevue described in the City's Comprehensive Plan.
+The city’s Land Use Code was established to control use and improvement of property in Bellevue.
+The requirements in the code preserve the public health, safety and welfare, and advance the vision for Bellevue described in the city's Comprehensive Plan.
 Zoning and Land Use Code requirements can include:

 - Dimensional requirements for structures and improvements